projectmonke/PrimatePack/README.md

 - Slack webhook support for Nerd Sniper.
 - Reload Caido after saving settings.
 - Granular enable/disable of specific plugin features.

+## Known Issues
+- Sometimes the UI can become jumbled and the embeded content gets moved to the bottom of the window.
+Cause is unknown right now, working on a fix.